-- Hard disk.
-Uses a metallic base and is usually installed within a computer or disk subsystem.
-(In some cases, they are removable.) - Floppy disk (Also called a diskette).
-Uses a mylar base and is removable. - CD-ROM (Compact Disc Read Only Memory).
-A small plastic optical disc that cannot be written to or erased. - Optical disc.
-Either erasable and writable, or WORM (Write Once, Read Many).
+- Hard disk uses a metallic base and is usually installed within a computer or disk subsystem.
+(In some cases, they are removable.) - Floppy disk uses a mylar base and is removable. - CD-ROM is a small plastic optical disc that cannot be written to or erased. - Optical disc is either erasable and writable, or WORM (Write Once, Read Many).